 In this work, we propose a novel spatio-temporal representation learning model for personalized POI recommendation.
 By incorporating the user-POI relation, sequential effect, geographical effect and social ties, we construct a heterogeneous network.
-Afterwards, we exploit the embedding technique to learn the latent representation of users and POIs.
+Afterward, we exploit the embedding technique to learn the latent representation of users and POIs.
 In light of recent success of RNN on sequential prediction problem, we feed the spatio-temporal network with concatenated user and POI embedding sequences for capturing the users' dynamic and personalized preference.
 The results on three real-world datasets demonstrate the superiority of our proposal over state-of-the-art baselines.
 Furthermore, we explore the importance of each factor in improving recommendation performance.
 We observe that sequential effect, geographical effect, and users' dynamic and personalized preference play a vital role in POI recommendation task.

-Acknowledgments.
-This work is partially supported by the National Natural Science Foundation of China under grant Nos.
-61773331, U1706218 and 41927805, the National Key Research and Development Program of China under grant No. 2018AAA0100602, and the Natural Science Foundation of Shandong Province under grant No. ZR2020QF030.
+Acknowledgements This work is partially supported by the National Natural Science Foundation of China under Grant Nos.
+62176243, 61773331 and 41927805, the National Key Research and Development Program of China under Grant No. 2018AAA0100602, and the Natural Science Foundation of Shandong Province under Grant No. ZR2020QF030.
+Corresponding author: Yanwei Yu.